The Data Infrastructure for DeFi and Substrate

 Artificial intelligence (AI) enables computers to learn and make decisions without being explicitly programmed.
 AI algorithms use statistics instead of neurons to analyze and compare patterns in data.

 The MEDIFAKT token creation process will be issued by Medifakt.
-Ltd., a UK based company, and will be organized around smart contracts running on Ethereum
+Ltd., a Estonia based company, and will be organized around smart contracts running on Ethereum

 15% of the raise will be allocated and used to continue to grow the organization with qualified and experienced team members.
 Through our experience with other companies, we have the ability to source, identify, recruit and hire the optimal experts for our purpose.